top of page

 This is exactly why PowerSkulpt exists.
 The approach we've outlined across our recovery-first training philosophy and the entire Retatrutide troubleshooting series is built around this reality: slower, smarter results that stick.

-When Results Genuinely Aren't Coming
+When Retatrutide Results After 40 Genuinely Aren't Coming

 There's a difference between unrealistic expectations and a real problem.
 If you've been on a stable dose for 6+ weeks and you're seeing none of the following — no waist measurement change, no scale trend downward, no visual difference, no clothing fit change — then something in the protocol needs attention.
 If you've hit a wall, work through the full troubleshooting guide first.